SalazarF92/crypto-master-api/README.md

 To procceed with the information available as statistics, a CRUD to user was provided, allowing new users to login and access the current data.
 Additionally, I provided a capability to calculate sentiments from the cryptocurrency market based on Reddit forum posts, returning results as either positive or negative.

 To perform the Monte Carlo calculations, a separate service has been created and can be accessed through the link provided in Links section.
 This service contains all the necessary statistics and data to make some predictions about the cryptocurrency market situation.

+**I Still need to cross information between logged user and the selected currencies to filter the desired information**

 **Background in:** Python, Flask